-Programme Objectives:
+Programme Educational Objectives

-The Curriculum is designed to attain the following learning goals which students shall accomplish by the time of their Post Graduation:

-- The aim of this programme is designed to enable a student to optimize their learning and their knowledge by implementing in medicine and biology in order to improve health care. - 2.
-To develop new methods & techniques for the radiology and imaging and radiotherapy related science. - 3.
-To plan radiotherapy treatment methods, delivery, verification and execution. - 4.
-To develop radiation dosimetry and ensure radiological safety of healthcare workers, patients and public. - 5.
+- 1. The Curriculum is designed to attain the following learning goals which students shall accomplish by the time of their Post Graduation: - 2.
+The aim of this programme is designed to enable a student to optimize their learning and their knowledge by implementing in medicine and biology in order to improve health care. - 3.
+To develop new methods & techniques for the radiology and imaging and radiotherapy related science. - 4.
+To plan radiotherapy treatment methods, delivery, verification and execution. - 5.
+To develop radiation dosimetry and ensure radiological safety of healthcare workers, patients and public. - 6.
 At the end of the programme the student will have an in depth knowledge in the field of Medical Physics and related sciences.

-PROGRAMME OUTCOMES
+PROGRAMME OUTCOMES:

-On successful completion of programme the following are the expected outcomes
+On the successful completion of the program, the following are the expected outcomes.